upstarter/automata/README.md

 #### High Level Overview

-##### The Automata supervision tree
+##### The Automata supervision tree(s)
 ![automata supervision tree diagram](sup_tree.png)

-There are 3 Layers in the "core" supervision tree below the Application supervisor.
-The terminal nodes of the "core" are the `AutomatonNodeSupervisor` which supervises the user-defined behavior tree nodes with the help of its "brain" – the `AutomatonServer`.
+There are 3 Layers in the supervision tree below the Application supervisor.
+The terminal nodes are the `AutomatonNodeSupervisor` which supervises the user-defined behavior tree nodes with the help of its "brain" – the `AutomatonServer`.
 The `AutomatonServer` currently handles the bulk of the logic of the system, as it is responsible for parsing user-config, and starting and managing the user-defined nodes.
 It starts the user defined nodes as children of `AutomatonNodeSupervisor`, which is kept lean for fault tolerance purposes.

 The following is a breakdown of roles and responsibilities in the system (corresponding to files in `lib/automata/core/`):

+###### The Core Supervision Tree (in `lib/core/`)
+This tree is the management & fault tolerance mechanism for the parsing and validation of user config, as well as controlling the instantiation of the user-defined behavior trees.
 - `Automata.Supervisor`
   - on application start, this supervisor process starts the `AutomataSupervisor` and it's corresponding `Server`.
 It is started with strategy `:one_for_one` to ensure that the `AutomatonSupervisor` is independently self-healing
 - `Automata.Server`